This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Video Showing How To Make Basil Pesto Sauce:

-Click or tap on the image below to play the video.
-It's the easiest way to learn how to make Basil Pesto Sauce!
+Don't miss the VIDEO above - it's the easiest way to learn how to make Basil Pesto Sauce!

 NUTRITION INFORMATION PER SERVING